Anunth-R/Fast-Robots/lab_3.md

 ![Wiring Diagram (1)](https://github.com/user-attachments/assets/e07a25ec-351d-481c-b272-6307aef6f181)

 One important thing to note is that according to the datasheet, both I2C sensors have an address of 0x52.
 Therefore, I needed to wire XSHUT for one of the sensors to the Artemis's A2 pin.
 This will allow me to disable that sensor and change its I2C address.
+In terms of sensor placement on the robot, I think that it will make sense to place one TOF at the front of the car and one TOF to the side to maximize coverage.